 Why Plan An RV Shakedown Trip?

-The concept of a shakedown trip may already be familiar to some.
-I don’t start a camping season without taking an initial short trip to work out all the kinks of my RV and equipment.
+THE CONCEPT of a shakedown trip may already be familiar to some.
+I don’t start the camping season without first taking an initial short trip to work out the kinks in my RV and equipment.
 No matter how many years of experience you have, an RV shakedown trip is the best way to prevent issues.

-An RV shakedown trip is usually your first trip of the season – or your first trip after your RV has been in long-term storage.
+An RV shakedown trip is usually your first trip of the season – or your first trip after your RV has been in long-term RV storage.
 It’s your chance to test that everything works as expected for your planned adventures.
-It’s also time to assess any service or maintenance needs before you go on longer trips.
+It’s also time to assess any RV annual maintenance needs before you go on longer trips.

-The origins of the term “shakedown cruise” can be traced to a nautical term referring to the performance testing of a ship.
+The origins of the term “shakedown cruise” can be traced to a nautical term for ship performance testing.
 An RV shakedown, then, is your chance to test the performance of your RV and ensure everything is ready for another camping season.
-It’s also a great way to check that nothing has been damaged by weather or other factors, especially if you haven’t taken steps to keep mice out of your RV.
+It’s also a great way to check that nothing has been damaged by weather or other factors, especially if you haven’t taken steps to learn what keeps mice out of a camper.

 Most RVers keep their shakedown trip close to home so they can return for any forgotten supplies or tools needed for minor repairs.
 Towable owners will already have a secondary vehicle, but many motorhome owners will have a partner follow behind in a second vehicle in case of a breakdown.